Punicbyte/anothergittest/README.md

 This kit expects per-question candidate sets with label in {"good","srda","mixed","wrong"}.
 We auto-generate all pairs (good vs bad) within the same question for pairwise accuracy.
 See `data/schema.md` for details.

+More details please see the Varsh Proprosals Google doc